nlovell/laravel_qna_platform/README.md

 But here, I made a migration for the Terrible Questions for users to submit, and then imported it into the MySQL database using the command `php artisan migrate`

+##### 12: Terrible Models

+I was introduced to _models_ here.
+They're how the php code interacts with the database.
+I think.
+At any rate, I made a model for TerribleQuestions and TerribleAnswers.
+Glorious.

 ## Deviations from the course

 - Project name is `TerribleAnswers`, because the course subtitles said so.